This appetizer recipe combines classic smoked salmon canapés with smoked salmon-wrapped asparagus bundles.

 Smoked salmon can spoil very quickly!

 You should defrost frozen packages of smoked salmon overnight in your fridge, not on your counter.
-Especially when the weather is warm!
+Especially when the weather is warm.

-Only defrost what you need and leave it in the fridge so it stays fresh until you're ready to use it.
-Be sure to refrigerate unused portions promptly and use within 3 days (or whatever time frame is recommended on the package).
+Only defrost what you need and leave it in the fridge so it stays fresh until you're ready to use it.Refrigerate unused portions promptly and use within the recommended time frame on the package.

 🙋🏽 Frequently Asked Questions